langfuse/langfuse-docs/src/python_sdk_docs.md

         traceId=trace.id,                  # trace the score is related to name="user-explicit-feedback",
         value=1,
-        observationId=generation.id           # optionally: also attach the score to an individual observation )
+        observationId=generation.id,           # optionally: also attach the score to an individual observation comment="I like how personalized the response is" )
 )
 ```